 An off the cuff “no” might be jumping the gun.

-2. Can we afford to get a quality wedding video?
+2. Can we afford to get the amazing wedding video we really want?

-High quality wedding video is something you’ll have forever and that brings a lot of worth to the table.
+Boutique studios offer far more personal attention because they strive to know you and create something that’s meaningful.
+We know that a high quality wedding video is something you’ll have forever and that brings a lot of value to the table.

 3. Do we want to add a wedding videographer to our growing vendor list?